 We are uniquely placed to drive energy efficiency improvements in the domestic sector to help make homes warmer and healthier.
-This involves working to ensure that funding streams such as the Energy Companies Obligation (ECO) can be secured for energy efficiency measures for local households.
-It is anticipated that ECO along with the Green Deal and any future funding initiatives will help to deliver significant energy efficiency improvements.
+This involves working to ensure that funding streams, such as the Energy Companies Obligation (ECO) can be secured for energy efficiency measures for local households.
+We anticipate that ECO, along with the Green Deal and any future funding initiatives, will help to deliver significant energy efficiency improvements.

-Older Peoples Housing Strategy 2012-2017 was produced jointly with South Lakeland District Council.
-The strategy develops plans to help address the housing and related support needs of increasing numbers of older people who are living in our communities.
+We produced the Older Persons' Housing Strategy 2018-2025 jointly with South Lakeland District Council.
+The Strategy develops plans to help address the housing and related support needs of increasing numbers of older people who are living in our communities.
 It confirms the commitment of the two Councils to taking an active role in the partnerships which will support these aims and to taking specific actions within our own remits to enable homes which meet the needs and aspirations of the older age groups.

 Private Sector Housing Stock Condition Survey

-Our private sector house condition survey was carried out in Autumn 2011.
+Our Private Sector Housing Stock Condition Survey was carried out in Autumn 2011.
 It is concerned with houses that are either owner occupied or privately rented.
 It gives a breakdown of the common hazards to health and safety found in the houses and general figures of how much it would cost to repair them.

 Private Sector Housing Enforcement Policy

-Private Sector Housing Enforcement Policy has formally been adopted by us for private sector housing.
-The policy details what action we could take to ensure a property is brought up to standard.
+Our Private Sector Housing Enforcement Policy has formally been adopted by us for private sector housing.
+The Policy details what action we could take to ensure a property is brought up to standard.

-We have agreed to a new tenancy strategy that gives registered housing providers information on how they implement policies on flexible tenancies and affordable rents.
+We have agreed an updated Tenancy Strategy that gives local registered providers of social housing information on how they implement policies relating to the types of tenancies they grant.